Article Updated on: 21st March, 2025

 Step 1: Assess Building Needs and Infrastructure

 Make sure your new call box integrates with current security systems.
-Consult with a professional to help you pick the right connectivity option (IP, wireless, hybrid, POTs) and create a custom system that’s ideal for your building.
+Consult a professional to help you pick the right connectivity option (IP, wireless, hybrid, POTs) and create a custom system ideal for your building.

 Wireless systems are ideal for properties without existing wiring, offering flexible and cost-effective installation compared to wired intercoms.
 However, if your building has a strong network infrastructure, an IP-based system might be a better fit because it offers so many more advanced features.